 Colposcopy plays an important role in helping to prevent cervical cancer and providing information about various other gynecological concerns.
-The expert OB/GYN team at The Women’s Center performs colposcopy procedures at eight convenient locations in Orlando, St. Cloud, Altamonte Springs, Oviedo, Ocoee, and Celebration, Florida.
+The expert OB/GYN team at The Women's Center performs colposcopy procedures at convenient locations in Orlando, St. Cloud, Altamonte Springs, Oviedo, Ocoee, Winter Park and Celebration, Florida.
 For the highest quality of care in colposcopy procedures, call or book an appointment online.

 Colposcopy is a procedure in which your provider at The Women’s Center examines your cervix through a special instrument called a colposcope.
 The colposcope has a light and magnifying lens that enlarges the view of your cervix.

 This procedure makes it easier for your provider to detect signs of disease that would otherwise be impossible to see with the naked eye.

 Your provider at The Women’s Center may recommend colposcopy if your Pap test or pelvic exam reveals abnormal changes to your cervical cells.
 Colposcopy provides more information about these abnormal cells.

 This procedure may be used to diagnose various problems, including:

 Sometimes you may need more than one colposcopy, such as to evaluate the effectiveness of a particular treatment.